 Tera Rica Murdock has gained a reputation as a skillful litigator and an effective advocate in complex commercial, business, and employment disputes.
 Tera Rica has extensive trial experience.
-She has been second chair in jury trials and bench trials in both state and federal court as well as in private arbitrations.
+She has led trials in both state and federal court, and she has extensive experience in private arbitration.

 She has both prosecuted and defended claims of breach of contract in the financial services, manufacturing, and healthcare industries.
 Whether enforcing a contract on its terms, recovering damages, or defending against these claims, Tera Rica has the experience needed to advocate for businesses while respecting their organizational objectives.

 Tera Rica has also defended financial institutions and family offices, as well as their officers, directors, and trustees, against claims of breach of fiduciary duty and breach of trust.
 Clients count on Tera Rica to craft strategies for resolution which preserve relationships while keeping in accordance with the terms of the trust instrument.

 Additionally, she is experienced in the representation of management in the manufacturing industry in all aspects of employment law.
 She has litigated complex multi-plaintiff claims involving the Equal Employment Opportunity Commission, assisted companies in enforcing non-compete agreements, and defended businesses against alleged violations of federal and state employment law.